-Environmental issues in Turkey-EU negotiations28
+Environmental issues in Turkey-EU negotiations

-Chapter 27 of the EU Acquis Communautaire, on the environment, was opened in December 2009 and involves a wide range of legal harmonization.
+Chapter 27 of the EU Acquis Communautaire, on the environment, was opened in December 2009 and will involve a wide range of legal harmonization.
 Turkey's legislative alignment in the field of environment protection has made better progress than its performance in implementation, which will require time and significant funding.
 Improving compliance, while maintaining cost competitiveness, will be a key challenge for Turkey in the years ahead.

-The following progress, relevant for IPPC/IED, has been reported:
+The following progress, relevant for IPPC / IED, has been reported:

 - Industrial pollution control.
 Some progress can be reported regarding industrial pollution control and risk management.
 The by-law on control of industrial pollution was amended and Turkey ratified the amendments related to the international agreement on remediation of oil pollution.
 A web-based permitting system has been created for industries, but the establishment of an integrated permit system is still at an early stage. - Air.
 In 1983 Turkey has ratified the Convention on Long-Range Transboundary Air Pollution, which elaborates fundamental principles for protecting man and his environment against air pollution.
-Turkey has completed the transposition of Directive 2001/80/EC on Large Combustion Plants. - Water.
-The European Union (EU) is committed to the improvement of water quality for the Mediterranean countries.
-An important EU Policy for the Mediterranean Region is "Initiative Horizon 2020" which contains a comprehensive environmental strategy.
-This strategy facilitates a decreased industrial pollution in the Mediterranean Basin by supporting the improvement of the environmental performance of Mediterranean countries, by financing research projects relevant to the Mediterranean Sea.
-Turkey adopted a water law and legislation on river basin management and on groundwater and drinking water. - Waste.
-Turkey has adopted EU legislation on control of waste electrical and electronic equipment: the Regulation on waste Electrical and Electronic Equipment has been published and has entered into force.
-Efforts have continued to bring landfill facilities up to EU standards and to improve the management of hazardous waste.
-The capacity for sorting and recycling has increased, but Turkey still needs to fulfill the requirements of the EU Waste Framework Directive in connection with the preparation and implementation of waste management plans.
+Turkey has completed the transposition of Directive 2001/80/EC on Large Combustion Plants.

+&lt;sup>20 "Turkey Water Report 2009".
+Published by the General Directorate of State Hydraulic Works of the Republic of Turkey.